 How Marriage Counseling Can Help You Work Through Your Issues

-Couples therapy provides strong support for you in facing the reality of what is happening now in your relationship and work with it; not against it.
+Couples counseling provides strong support for you in facing the reality of what is happening now in your relationship and work with it; not against it.
 Many couples today are fighting each other over what is happening in their relationship.
 Many times partners blame each other for the problems they are experiencing.
 You may have reached the place where you see little, if any, value in the two of you being together.

-Couples therapy can allow you the time and space to see your relationship through new eyes.
+Couples counseling can allow you the time and space to see your relationship through new eyes.
 You may actually even discover that you have been brought to this time and place for the purpose of learning and growing in your loving for yourself and your partner.
 However, you may need help in seeing and taking advantage of the opportunities that await your embrace.

 Moving To The Next Phase of Your Relationship